yxshh/clear-ransomware/README.md

 **Future Perspectives**

-*This decrypter would be decrypting many other ransomewares too which would help a lot of companies or organizations to be safe from such type of malwares*
+*This decrypter would be decrypting many other ransomwares too which would help a lot of companies or organizations to be safe from such type of malwares*

 **This Project for Hackthefall event is done by**:-